open-compass/opencompass/docs/en/advanced_guides/new_dataset.md

    ]
    ```

-   Once the dataset is configured, you can refer to the instructions on [Get started](../get_started.md) for other requirements.
+   Detailed dataset configuration files and other required configuration files can be referred to in the [Configuration Files](../user_guides/config.md) tutorial.
+For guides on launching tasks, please refer to the [Quick Start](../get_started/quick_start.md) tutorial.